Haoming02/All-in-One-Stable-Diffusion-Guide/LoRATraining.md

 Create a folder named after your project.
 Inside it create 3 more folders, `img`, `mdl`, `log`.
 Inside the `img` folder create folders named in the format of `XXX_YYY`.

 - The `XXX` is the number of steps per image.
 Generally, it takes around 500 - 750 steps to learn a “concept,” such as  character likeness or outfit.
 Then, divide that number by the number of images you have to get `XXX`. *(No need to be exact.)* I was able to train [1 character w/ 1 outfit](https://civitai.com/models/24488/) in just 6 images x 150 steps = 900 steps in total.
 And most of my characters with 2 outfits were trained in ~1500 steps for reference.
 - The `YYY` is the class of the images.
 It's basically a way to group the images.
 Currently, I’m still unsure how class affects the results.
-But if I’m training a game character for example, I seperate them into a 2D folder for card arts and a 3D folder for model screenshots.
+But if I’m training a game character for example, I separate them into a 2D folder for card arts and a 3D folder for model screenshots.

 So in the end, it will be something like:
 ```